pdgilbert/eg_stm_hal/README.md

 ## Preamble
 These are newbie notes.
-This is my attempt to organize notes made while trying to figure out Rust/embedded.
+It is my attempt to organize notes made while trying to figure out Rust/embedded.
 CI is used to help keep track of what is working or not.
 The examples and notes are here in case they may be useful to others.
 There is a lot of confusing out-of-date information on the web, so my hope is that the CI links will warn readers when this project becomes old and broken.

-Rust seems to have many attractive features compared to more mature languages.
+Rust has many attractive features compared to more mature languages.
 It has a modern packaging system which encourages documentation and testing.
 The language elements are designed so the compiler can catch many errors.
 This is frustrating while learning the language but will be a substantial time saving